-Your filing status is single if you are unmarried or separated from your spouse by a divorce or a separate maintenance decree, and you do not qualify for another filing status.
-However, if you were considered married for part of the year and lived in a community property state (listed under Separate Returns), special rules may apply in determining your income and expenses.
-See Publication 555, Federal Tax Information on Community Property, for more information.
+Your filing status is single if you are unmarried or separated from your spouse by a divorce or separate maintenance decree, and you do not qualify for another filing status.

-Your filing status may be single if you were widowed before January 1, 1994 and did not remarry in 1994.
+Your filing status may be single if you were widowed before January 1, 1996 and did not remarry in 1996.
 However, you might be able to use another filing status that will give you a lower tax.
 See Head of Household and Qualifying Widow(er) With Dependent Child to see if you qualify.

 You may file Form 1040EZ (if you have no dependents and are under 65 and not blind), Form 1040A, or Form 1040.
 If you file Form 1040A or Form 1040, show your filing status as single by checking the box on line 1.
-Use the Single column of the Tax Table, or Schedule X of the Tax Rate Schedules, to figure your tax.
+Use the Single column of the Tax Table, or Schedule X of the Tax Rate Schedules, to figure your